 Mutanga also set up a refugee-curated social enterprise called Harmony HK in October 2018 with 21-year-old Congolese model Harmony “Anne-Marie” Ilunga.
 The enterprise offers a platform for ethnic minorities to showcase their talents through the intersection of art, music and fashion, culminating in Harmony Show, a bi-annual fashion event.

-In January of this year, Mutanga spearheaded another social enterprise called Africa Center Hong Kong, which serves as a bridge between African and Chinese communities.
+In January 2019, Mutanga spearheaded another social enterprise called Africa Center Hong Kong, which serves as a bridge between African and Chinese communities.
 Monthly events include talks and ‘fireside chats’ on Africa-China relations; an African Literature Book Club; and the African Kidz Club, which welcomes children and parents of all ethnicities.

 “I want these children to have a chance.
 I don’t want them to internalise the limitations that come with labels,” he says.
 “Their parents might be refugees, but not these kids.
 We need everyone to realise that.”